 Journal of Theoretical Biology

-We characterize biological organization as a closure of constraints, where constraints are distinguished from processes at a given time scale.
+We characterize biological organization as a closure of constraints, where constraints are defined at a given time scale and are interdependent.

 We propose a conceptual and formal characterisation of biological organisation as a closure of constraints.
 We first establish a distinction between two causal regimes at work in biological systems: processes, which refer to the whole set of changes occurring in non-equilibrium open thermodynamic conditions; and constraints, those entities which, while acting upon the processes, exhibit some form of conservation (symmetry) at the relevant time scales.
 We then argue that, in biological systems, constraints realise closure, i.e. mutual dependence such that they both depend on and contribute to maintaining each other.
 With this characterisation in hand, we discuss how organisational closure can provide an operational tool for marking the boundaries between interacting biological systems.
 We conclude by focusing on the original conception of the relationship between stability and variation which emerges from this framework.